openownership/openownership.beta/_visualisation/core/parties-nodes.md

 ![Assets in a BOVS Diagram](/visualisation/diagrams/bovs-core-assets.png){: style="width: 62.5%" }

 A special type of node can be used to identify an Asset that a Party has an interest in.
-Assets are things that can be owned or controlled, but which themselves cannot own or control anything.
-For instance, someone might own an expensive property.
+Assets are items of property owned by a person or company, regarded as having economic value.
+For instance, bank accounts and real estate are assets.

 Asset Nodes can only ever appear at the end of an interest chain.
 No interest Arrows can proceed from them.